Audio/MIDI multitrack recording software

 MP3 files

 MP3 files use a lossy compression algorithm that degrades sound quality.
-The resulting file size is 3..9% of the original size.
-This makes MP3 the format of choice if you want to publish your songs on the internet, or if you want to send them via email.
+The resulting file size is 3 9% of the original size.
+This makes the format suitable for publishing your songs on the internet, or sending them via email.

 Note for Windows 7 users:

 Windows 7 doesn't provide an MP3 encoder.
-A .dll is required for creating MP3 files:
+A .dll file is required to create MP3 files:

 Legacy files